Acadian History : Grand Pré National Historic Site and Harvest Moon Trail

 We were also delighted to learn more about the Stella Maris.
 This symbol is part of the Acadian flag, and represents the 'star of Mary.'
 According to an article from 1884 in 'Le Moniteur Acadien' "The star, Stella Maris, which is to guide the little Acadian colony through the storms and shoals, will be in the papal colours, to show our inviolable attachment to our Holy Mother Church."
 We have just learned about and followed the signs for a small Canadian Camino from Musquodoboit Harbour to the Cathedral in Halifax, that was dubbed the Stella Maris, so we were very happy to learn more.
 It also came at a good time, when two of our friends are currently on the Camino, one just finished, two are about to leave in a few days, and another is seriously considering going back.
 Once you begin to follow those little yellow arrows, you find them everywhere!

-After our visit to the National Historic Site we followed the King's County Rail Trail back to Wolfville.
+After our visit to the National Historic Site we followed the King's County Rail Trail a part of the Harvest Moon Trail system back to Wolfville.
 This was a lovely, flat, gravel trail that was well used by hikers, joggers, and cyclists.
 It provided beautiful views out over the bay toward the towering red cliffs of Cape Split, and offered an opportunity walk the dykes left behind by the Acadians.

 Another neat thing we found along the way was an Uncommon Art project, where small plaques were left on certain trees along the side of the trail, and people were asked the question - what would you say to this tree?